pallets-eco/flask-security/docs/configuration.rst

 .. py:data:: SECURITY_US_VERIFY_LINK_URL

     This endpoint handles the 'magic link' that is sent when the user requests a code via email.
-It is mostly just accessed via a ``GET`` from a email reader.
+It is mostly just accessed via a ``GET`` from an email reader.

     Default: ``"/us-verify-link"``

 .. py:data:: SECURITY_US_QRCODE_URL

+    Used to generate and return a QRcode that can be used to intialize an authenticator app.

     Default: ``"/us-qrcode"``